motilayo/jarvis/README.md

   14202 ps               0.0  0.0
 ```

-This event-driven reporting makes it easy to audit multi-node execution without tailing logs; cluster operators can fetch the latest output with native Kubernetes tooling.
+This reporting makes it easy to audit multi-node execution without tailing logs; cluster operators can fetch the latest output with native Kubernetes tooling.

 ## Development
 - Go modules for both agent and controller